For you to enjoy: my studio layering wardrobe!

 Hello, friends!
 If you’re planning a boudoir session with me, I’d love to share a new resource with you: my studio’s layering wardrobe!

-These are my favorite versions of popular boudoir session clothing pieces, perfect for wearing along or layering over your own wardrobe.
+These are my favorite versions of popular boudoir session clothing pieces, perfect for wearing alone or layering over your own wardrobe.
 I keep these pieces freshly laundered in the studio, and available in sizes XS through 4X or 6X (depending on the piece).
 You know how much I love neutrals -- these simple colors and textures are amazing here in the studio and easily complement any aesthetic or style!

 Where did the idea of a studio layering wardrobe come from?